BootLoader

 6 - Restart device

-And it provices an additional information panel about:
+And it provides an additional information panel about:

 1 - Device's ID.

-2 - Versión of software, firmware, navigator and Hyundai/KIA maps.
+2 - Version of software, firmware, navegator and Hyundai/Kia maps.

 4 - Memory: Total, available and used in real time